FaithKaisara/WMD/README.md

 -GIMP- Graphical Imagie Manipulation Photoshop

 Collaboraters Sought
-I'm looking for collaborators to work with me on this wonderful project
+I'm looking for collaborators to work with me on this wonderful project.